-At every barbell and bodyweight cert I get the same question.
-“If StrongFirst is a principle-based school of strength, why does it teach different approaches to programming for different modalities?”
+At every Barbell Certification and Bodyweight Certification I get the same question: “If StrongFirst is a principle-based school of strength, why does it teach different approaches to programming for different modalities?”

 A fair question.
 I will limit the discussion to the “grinds” and leave the quick lifts out, as they do play by a different set of rules.

 The Important Ways Kettlebells, Barbells, and Bodyweight Differ

 The fundamental programming principles (continuity of the training process, waviness of loads, and specialized variety) will remain the same, regardless of the modality.
 The same low reps and high tension will be employed and muscle failure will be avoided.
 What will change are the progression tactics.

 Two variables impose the need for change: weight adjustability and equipment availability.